JensMoeslund/Latex-template/README.md

 ## Installing Python
 Python is used for creating all the figures in the report.
 Therefore python needs to be installed.
-There are several different ways to do it Google is your friend ;-).
+There are several different ways to do it, Google is your friend ;-).